Do not resuscitate: France

 In 2005, France implemented its "Patients' Rights and End of Life Care" act.
 This act allows the withholding/withdrawal of life support treatment and as well as the intensified usage of certain medications that can quicken the action of death.
 This act also specifies the requirements of the act.

 The "Patients' Rights and End of Life Care" Act includes three main measures.
 First, it prohibits the continuation of futile medical treatments.
 Secondly, it empowers the right to palliative care that may also include the intensification of the doses of certain medications that can result in the shortening the patient's life span.
 Lastly, it strengthens the principle of patient autonomy.
 If the patient is unable to make a decision, the discussion, thus, goes to a trusted third party.

+Hong Kong

+Starting in 2000, the Medical Council of Hong Kong has taken the position that advance directives should be recognized.
+A Law Reform Commission consultation from 2004 to 2006 resulted in a recommendation that legislation be passed in support of advance directives.
+However, as of 2019 no consensus had been reached on legislation.

+The Hong Kong Hospital Authority has adopted a set of forms which its doctors will recognize if properly completed.
+However, their recognition at private hospitals is less clear.

+India

+In India, a DNR order is a medical directive indicating no cardiopulmonary resuscitation (CPR) should be performed if the patient's heart or breathing stops, and does not imply withdrawal of all care.
+Even though DNR policies are not uniformly codified under the national law, they are guided by ethical frameworks from the Indian Council of Medical Research (ICMR) and legal precedents such as the Supreme Court's judgement (2018), in Common Cause vs. Union of India, which recognised the right to die with dignity under Article 21, legalising passive euthanasia and advance medical directives by 'competent' adults.

+In case of pediatric and minors patients, the guidelines are outlined by the ICMR, the Indian Academy of Pediatrics, and the Ministry of Health and Family Welfare.
+Minors, lacking legal capacity to consent, require resuscitation decisions to be made by parents or legal guardians and physicians.
+Such decisions are legally permissible only if resuscitation is medically futile, unlikely to improve survival or quality of life, or would prolong suffering in terminal or irreversible conditions.
+Physicians are legally required to thoroughly discuss prognosis, outcomes, and implications with parents or guardians, securing their informed, signed consent and documenting the medical rationale.
+The decision is reviewed periodically and is reversible if the patient's condition improves or if new information emerges.

 Israel

 In Israel, it is possible to sign a DNR form as long as the patient is at least 17 years of age, dying, and aware of their actions.